eyeC-Beyond-Defense-Absolute-Visibility/Sentinel-Trace/README.md

 This project is part of the Sovereign Shield Ecosystem.

-## 🛰️ Sentinel Trace v2.0 — Correlation: Multi-signal
+# 🛰️ Sentinel Trace v2.0 — Correlation: Multi-signal (Work in Progress)
 **Status: In Development (feature/v2-correlation branch)**

 ### Objectives